katalyst/change/README.md

 Workflow
 --------

-1. Start a change (called "fix-typos" in the example).
+1. Start a change (called "fix-typos" in this example).

     ```bash
     $ change start fix-typos